soos-io/kb-docs/DAST/Script.md

 ## Prerequisites

-- You need to have a SOOS account.
+- You need to have a [SOOS account.](https://app.soos.io/register)
-- Have docker installed in the Host machine.
+- Have [docker installed.](https://docs.docker.com/get-docker/) in the Host machine.

 ## Steps
 ### **Getting the script**